 An entertaining world tour of small-town movie houses and the dedicated cineastes who maintain them, “Comrades in Dreams” is a delight.
-Helmed by documaker Uli Gaulke (“Marry Me”), pic criss-crosses India, Burkina Faso, North Korea and the U.S., and should get its passport ready for fests worldwide; programmers will be scrambling for this item, which will appeal to hard-core film buffs and general auds as well.
+Helmed by German documaker Uli Gaulke (“Marry Me”), pic criss-crosses India, Burkina Faso, North Korea and the U.S., and should get its passport ready for fests worldwide; programmers will be scrambling for this item, which will appeal to hard-core film buffs and general auds as well.
 Commercial release and possible ancillary sales are possible.
 A briefer tube version is ready to roll for enthusiastic pubcasters.